garrandall/popular-music-data/tracks/let-s-make-a-baby-billy-paul.md

 (Come on, make a baby, come on, make a baby)
 Think it over, think it over, think it over
 (Come on, come on)
-Let's have a baby, mmm hmm, come on
+Let's have a baby, mmm hm, come on
 (Come on, make a baby, come on, make a baby)

 Come on, come on, come on, come on